All Episodes

 Our concerns with the regime in North Korea are different than the concerns that we have with Cuba.

-Well okay, so Cuba policy failed, and Now it's time for a new strategy to get the Castro regime to implement better policies that don't oppress the basic universal rights of their people.
+Well, okay, so Cuba policy failed, and now it's time for a new strategy to get the Castro regime to implement better policies that don't oppress the basic universal rights of their people.

-We're gonna prop up the Castro economy.
+We're going to prop up the Castro economy.

 And he has to make any concessions.

-And I guess this message on North Korea hey, if it's good for Cuba, why not North Korea?
+And I guess this message on North Korea: hey, if it's good for Cuba, why not North Korea?

 Well, give us time.